Membership Benefits

 Connect with the people and organizations that advance public health practice and support population health improvement.
 The annual three-day conference attracts leaders from federal agencies, private nonprofits, foundations, and academia.
 Members of NNPHI receive a discount on registration fees for the Annual Conference.

 How can we unite a network of experts to drive innovation in public health practice and improve population health?
 Learn More.
-In 2024, our annual conference returns to New Orleans!
+In 2025, our annual conference heads to a new city: Minneapolis, Minnesota!

 Speaker Series’, Remote Training, and Information-sharing